 In collaboration with Le Creuset

 I remember being pretty overwhelmed as a bride trying to figure out what to register for back in 2010.
 I had never lived on my own before, and there were so many options within all the categories!
 I knew how to cook at a basic level, but I had never relied on myself to cook daily while living with my parents.
 I even called my sister-in-law, who was older and had been married for some years, and asked her to look over the wedding registry I made online to see if I had put anything flat-out unnecessary on it.
 I wish it was still available online to share here!
+I recently attended a wedding and the bride had a dress from bridal boutique chicago on.
+It made me want to get married again!!

 So if you’re looking for must-have wedding registry items for the kitchen from a married woman who’s been using some of these products for 7+ years, you’ve come to the right place.